DevSecOpsAdventure/Jul-15/Sprint 1/Testing.md

 # Actions This Sprint
 ## Setup
- Create an issue requesting creation of development environment
+ Create an issue requesting the creation of a testing environment
-    - In the description put:
+   - In the Description, put:
        - GitHub user name: \<GitHub id>
        - Environment: Testing - \<Team Number>
    - Set the Projects as directed by the instructor
    - Set the status to "Environment Creation"

-1. Once the enviroment (i.e. GitHub view) is created for you by the System Administrator, you will use it for the rest of the activity.
+Once the environment (i.e. GitHub view) is created for you by the System Administrator, you will use it for the rest of the activity.

 ## Sprint Planning
 1. As a development team, select a request from the “Market” and changes status to Sprint Planning - \<Team Number>.